wavey-ai/tcp-changes/README.md

 With the use of `tcp_changes::log::ChannelLayer` any events logged with `tracing::*` level macros will also be captured and sent to the tcp stream, like a log sink.

+Although meant for logs you could use it for streaming anything, eg video packets.

 ```rust
     use tcp_changes::log::ChannelLayer;
     use tcp_changes::Server;